This rule set forth terms used throughout Chapter 5160-56 of the Administrative Code.

 (A) "Advance directive" refers to written instructions recognized under state law that are related to the provisions of health care when the individual is incapacitated.
 Samples of advance directive documents include a living will, a declaration as defined in Chapter 2133. of the Revised Code, and a durable power of attorney for health care as defined in Chapter 1337. of the Revised Code.

-(B) "Advanced practice registered nurse" means a registered nurse authorized to practice as a clinical nurse specialist, certified registered nurse anesthetist, certified nurse midwife or certified nurse practitioner in accordance with section 4723.43 of the Revised Code.
+(B) "Advanced practice registered nurse (APRN)" refers to a registered nurse (RN) authorized to practice as a clinical nurse specialist, certified registered nurse anesthetist, certified nurse midwife or certified nurse practitioner in accordance with section 4723.43 of the Revised Code.

-(1) An initial ninety-day period (limited to one during the individual's lifetime).
+(1) An initial ninety-day period (limited to one during the individual's lifetime);

-(2) A second subsequent ninety-day period (limited to one during the individual's lifetime).
+(2) A second subsequent ninety-day period (limited to one during the individual's lifetime);

 (3) An unlimited number of subsequent sixty-day periods.